paikov/up42/CHALLENGE.md

 * I decided to prevent the definition of Kubernetes resources such as *namespace* and *service* on both the Terraform level and the Helm level (may lead to inconsistency): Changed Terraform code to dynamically load the names of the resources from Helm's *values.html* file, maintaining a single source of truth.
 * Initialization of bucket and its contents outside of any specific MinIO pod: Created a separate Job object for content initialization, which fetches the files and pushes them to the bucket.
 Made sure that the job runs after the creation of the MinIO deployment/service, otherwise the job fails because there's no access to the bucket.
-* Created an index.html file to satisfy the demands of s3www, and to have it load the GIF file.
+* Created an index.html file to satisfy the demands of s3www and configured the initialization job to fetch it together with the GIF file.
 * Started out with static values for MinIO user/password, then for increased security, changed the password to be randomly generated and stored in a Secret object.
 * Shared storage for all MinIO pods: Tried to balance functionality, scalability, and possible limitations of different storage systems.
 Evaluated Deployment, StatefulSet, different settings for PVC, individual storage, shared storage, different accessModes.
 Eventually decided on Deployment+shared storage+ReadOnlyMany.
 * Issues with compatiblity with Prometheus's auto discovery: Caused by a labels discrepancy between the ServiceMonitor and the Prometheus configuration, as expected.
 Fixed by adding a custom label (*release: prometheus*) in the MinIO ServiceMonitor.